 What is a soft inquiry?

-How do soft inquiries affect credit scores?
+Do soft inquiries affect your credit score?

 When are soft credit inquiries used?